Foreign exploitation of American race relations: China

 China has engaged in an effort to destabilize the U.S. by weakening race relations.
 Their disinformation campaign, Dragonbridge, has exploited "racial strife and social injustice" to criticize American society.
 In 2019, Chinese government official Lijian Zhao posted a thread on Twitter about racism in America in response to Donald Trump signing bills supporting the 2019 Hong Kong protests.
 Zhao has posted other similar tweets.
 In 2021, pro-China fake accounts on Facebook, YouTube, and Twitter called for Asian Americans to protest racial injustice in the country.
 In 2023, CNN found that China had the world's largest known online disinformation campaign, using it to harass U.S. "residents, politicians, and businesses" with thousands of social media posts, many of which include racial slurs.
 Some of the racial slurs were directed toward Jiajun Qiu, an academic formerly from China who studies elections.
-Their network, the "spamoflague" network, has frequently brought up racism in the U.S., including the Native American genocide and the murder of George Floyd.
-The discussion of George Floyd lead to the Department of Justice filing a complaint against Chinese officials, alleging that they were attempting to undermine the 2022 U.S. midterm elections.
+Their network, the "spamoflague" network, has frequently brought up racism in the U.S., including the Native American genocide and the 2020 murder of George Floyd.
+The discussion of Floyd led to the Department of Justice filing a complaint against Chinese officials, alleging that they were attempting to undermine the 2022 U.S. midterm elections.
 Also in 2023, Microsoft claimed China was posting AI photos relating to Black Lives Matter to social media.